nearprotocol/stakewars/troubleshooting.md

 ./neardev/betanet/nearkat.json
 ./.near-credentials/betanet/c2.nearkat.json
 ```
-The files `./betanet/nearkat.betanet.json` and `./neardev/betanet/nearkat.betanet.json` contain a valid private key to control the account `nearkat.betanet`, so moving them to the directory `./.near-credentials/betanet/` will allow your near-shell to sign a transaction for that account.
+The files `./betanet/nearkat.betanet.json` and `./neardev/betanet/nearkat.betanet.json` contain a valid private key to control the account `nearkat.betanet`, so moving them to the directory `./.near-credentials/betanet/` will allow your near-cli to sign a transaction for that account.

 **Heads Up:** This solution doesn't apply if you are using a Ledger Wallet.